 WellBeingU Interview Series: Dr. Daphne Miller

 In this episode of the WellBeingU Interview Series, First Lady Debbie Covino is joined by Dr. Daphne Miller, family physician, author, and clinical professor, in a conversation about the connection between nature and well-being.
-Dr. Miller visited Cal State LA on April 27, as part of a WellBeingU Speaker Series event and celebration of the new Janice Cordova Garden of Well-Being.
+Dr. Miller visited Cal State LA in spring 2022, as part of a WellBeingU Speaker Series event and celebration of the new Janice Cordova Garden of Well-Being.

 To promote a welcoming and inclusive environment for learning, interaction, and engagement, President William A. Covino and First Lady Debbie Covino created the WellBeingU initiative in 2014.
 WellBeingU is a nationally recognized model for improving the inner and physical well-being of students by providing vital behavioral health services, resources, and basic needs.